 Keith-Spiegel served as President of the Western Psychological Association and as President of the Division of Teaching Psychology of the American Psychological Association.
 In 1994, she received the APA Distinguished Teaching Award (American Psychological Foundation).

 Jason King, Ph.D. served as a DSM-5 Revision Task Force committee member for the American Mental Health Counselors Association (AMHCA) and the American Counseling Association (ACA).
-He has given national and state level presentations on the DSM-5 revision process and proposed diagnostic changes.
-He has written monthly articles on the DSM-5 in the ACA’s Counseling Today.
+He has given over 190 national and international trainings on the DSM-5.
 Dr. King was the Clinical Director of Life Enhancement Center, which collected data for the American Psychiatric Association’s Routine Clinical Practice field trials that informed the DSM-5 revision process.
 He is listed on page 914 of the DSM-5 as a Collaborative Investigator.
+He is also the DSM-5 specialist for the PIMSY EHR practice management mental/behavioral health advisory board.

 Dr. King is the Student Development Coordinator for the School of Counseling at Walden University.
 He received the 2012 AMHCA Mental Health Counselor of the Year Award.
 Dr. King is a board certified Clinical Mental Health Counselor (CMHC), an AMHCA Diplomate and Clinical Mental Health Specialist (DCMHS) in Substance Abuse & Co-occurring Disorders Counseling, an Approved Clinical Supervisor (ACS), and a Certified Advanced Facilitator (CAF).
+Dr. King composed a journal article on the DSM-5 published in the NBCC's The Professional Counselor and is the DSM-5 content editor for the textbooks DSM-5® and Family Systems and Diagnosing Children and Adolescents: Guide for Mental Health Practitioners.
 He is principle founder of the MELLIVORA GROUP.

 Gerald P. Koocher, PhD, ABPP serves as Professor of Psychology and Dean of the College of Science and Health at DePaul University in Chicago.
 Previously he served as Associate Provost and Dean at Simmons College, Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.
 He remains a Senior Associate in Psychology at Children's Hospital and Lecturer at Harvard Medical School.